Recruiting is a big step for all small businesses, but taking on your first staff member is a special milestone.

 Advertise only where you'll reach likely candidates.
 Advertising jobs online is popular, effective and cheaper than newspapers, etc.

 Recruitment agencies are another option, but they can be expensive.
-Usually, you pay a percentage of the placed employee’s first-year salary.
-It’s free and effective to advertise via Employer Direct Online, however, you could simply place a notice in the window of your premises or (depending on the job) just ask around.
+Usually, you pay a percentage of the placed employee's first-year salary.
+It's free and effective to advertise via Universal Jobmatch.
+However, you could simply advertise your vacancy on your website or place a notice in the window of your premises or (depending on the job) just ask around.
 Advertising in the local paper remains popular and effective.

 An effective job advert sells the position and the business.
 If you're writing the ad, the job title should come first, then key elements of the job description and person spec, together with a concise description of your business.

-Include a salary range, so you can vary your final offer depending on suitability.
+Include a salary range, so you can vary your final offer depending on suitability and experience.
 Tell people how to apply and include contact details and a closing date.
-Keep the language simple and concise, and remember – don’t discriminate, however unintentionally.
+Keep the language simple and concise, and remember – don't discriminate, however unintentionally.

 Sending out job application forms can be expensive.
 However, an application form makes it easier to compare candidates.
 Consider posting your application form on your website or ask candidates to write in with a covering letter and CV.
 Compare these against the post's requirements and person specification.
 Shortlist candidates whose experience, knowledge and skills match those you seek.